www.manitobacourts.mb.ca

 Child-focussed issues are central to the responsibilities of the Family Division.
 Delay in resolving issues of allocating parenting time, determining parental decision-making responsibilities and responding to domestic violence has harmful, long-term emotional and psychological effects upon children.

 The new initiatives for resolving family disputes use judicial resources at an early stage in proceedings.
-Masters of the Court of Queen’s Bench play an important role in resolving and adjudicating disputes.
+Associate Judges of the Court of King’s Bench play an important role in resolving and adjudicating disputes.
 The development of triage conferences, regular and extended case conferences, prioritized hearings, emergent hearings and judicially assisted dispute resolution has provided the means for judges to provide meaningful access to justice to families in Manitoba.

 Child Protection Proceedings